Equity is a small word packed with huge implications for the way we live, work, serve others and ensure fair access and opportunities for all.

 He advised public servants to take a step back and start with the end in mind.
 Consider this question: What are we trying to accomplish and for whom?

 Zielinski and his team took this approach to guide the city’s website redesign.
-No, it’s not flashy lock blockchain or artificial intelligence, but this project gets to the heart of meeting the needs of the community.
+No, it’s not flashy like blockchain or artificial intelligence, but this project gets to the heart of meeting the needs of the community.
 They brought in a human-centered design expert to help identify specific communities in the city where there are lower penetration rates of internet access.

 “How can we ensure that once you [residents] have broadband access, we are ensuring that we are building out services in the way you can access them?”
 Zielinski said.
 And equity isn’t an afterthought or something that only applies to certain projects.